-- Attend funeral only, two Oakland County Sheriffs must accompany defendant (more sheriffs may be assigned depending on charge) and defendant will remain in shackles
+Attend funeral only and two OCS deputies must accompany defendant (more deputies may be assigned depending on charge) and defendant will remain in shackles.

-- the family must pay $43.05 per hour, per deputy and .50 per mile to and from funeral home
+must pay $43.05 per hour for each deputy and $.50 per mile to and from funeral home;

 must be held in Oakland County (no exceptions)